MicrosoftDocs/office-developer-exchange-docs/docs/legacy-protocols/how-to-authenticate-an-imap-pop-smtp-application-by-using-oauth.md

 Service principals in Exchange are used to enable applications to access Exchange mailboxes via client credentials flow with the POP and IMAP protocols.

+>[!NOTE]
+> Currently, Exchange Online does not support SMTP Oauth 2.0 client credential flow with non-interactive sign in.
+We are working on this and it will be available by the end of 2023.

 ### Add the POP and IMAP permissions to your AAD application

 1. In the Azure portal, choose the **API Permissions** blade in your Azure AD application's management view.